pascaline-irabaruta/Potfolio/README.md

 https://pascaline-irabaruta.github.io/Potfolio/

 ### License
-This project is licensed under the MIT License.
+This project is licensed under the MIT License ,see LICENSE.md for details.

-### Copyright(c) pascy Irabaruta pascyirabaruta456@gmail.com